The Most Romantic Places In London

 The Geffrye Museum is a quiet and romantic escape in the metropolis.
 This is one of the hidden gems of London.
 Wander through the buildings that depict various times throughout history.
 Enjoy a small repast at the coffee shop and admire the walled garden at the attraction too.

 Add a little country romance to your day by visiting the Hackney City Farm.
 The farm boasts animals such as donkeys, goats, and sheep.

 If you want to feel a bit cozier, taking in a show at the Aubin Cinema is the activity for you.
 You can also bring food and wine into the theater to enjoy while watching the show.

-The Electric Cinema
+Watch The Movie At The Electric Cinema

 Another cinema in which to enjoy a romantic evening is the Electric Cinema in Notting Hill.

 Before starting to plan your romantic time in England’s capital remember that you can always save money with the London Pass.